blekione/blekione.github.io/_posts/2018-04-02-kubernetes-cluster-with-minikube.md

 {% endhighlight %}
 ![img]({{ 'assets/images/2018/03/minikube_start.png' | relative_url }}){: .center-image }
 {% include note.html type="info" content="
 Your dialogs might look a bit different.
-I have run minikube before and it doesn't try to download any image, which will be the case for fresh installation
+I have run minikube before and it doesn't try to download any image, which will be the case for a fresh installation.
 " %}

 To stop minikube (but obviously don't do it now):